murp9702/mealsForMiles/src/pages/pricing/index.md

       price: '60'
     - description: ''
       items:
-        - >-
+        - A one time fee per recipe
-          A one time fee per recipe (required for Hike Box and Zero Day packages)
+        - Recipe development required for Hike Box and Zero Day packages
         - Samples of your meal are sent to you for your approval
         - Recipes are kept on file so you can use it for every adventure!
       plan: 'Recipe Development '